Skip to Main Content

 As our campus continues to monitor and respond to developments surrounding COVID-19, Counseling and Psychological Services (CAPS) is committed to serving our students and providing quality care consistent with the guidelines around this evolving situation.

 CAPS will be offering both in-person counseling appointments and telehealth appointments to students currently located in the state of California.
-For in-person counseling appointments, therapists and clients are required to wear masks for the entirety of the session.
 Additional sanitization precautions are in place to secure the safety of those at the Wellness Center.
 If you are interested in an appointment, please visit the Appointments page on our website, email [email protected] or stop by the Wellness Center.
 If you are currently out of state, we can help you with resources to find a local therapist in your area.
 If this is a crisis during CAPS business hours, please call the Wellness Center at (949)214-3102 so we can discuss how to best support your needs.

 We are dedicated to providing high-quality psychological care and services to students in a private, confidential, and safe setting.
 Our staff members are professionally trained and meet or exceed the state standards required for providing psychological services.